Esri/calcite-maps/README.md

 Here's a few ways to get started:

-1. **Explore the styles** - Use the [Styler](https://esri.github.io/calcite-maps/samples/index.html) to explore the different colors, styles and layouts.
+1. **Explore the styles** - Use the [Style Explorer](https://esri.github.io/calcite-maps/samples/index.html) to explore the different colors, styles and layouts.
 When you find a design you like, inspect the HTML and apply the styles (CSS classes) to your app.

 2. **Start with a sample** - Create your own app from one of the [samples](./samples/index.html).
 Typically you reference Bootstrap, Calcite Maps and the appropriate JS library.
 [See example below](#example).